Particular/docs.particular.net/Content/ServiceMatrix/getting-started-creating-a-new-project-servicematrix-1.0.md

 If you try to build your solution at this point, you will get an error telling you that Sales.SubmitOrderProcessor should be allocated to an endpoint.
 This is because the code for the SubmitOrderProcessor component is not yet generated as you haven't indicated in which project it should be put.
 So, allocate the component to its endpoint:

-1. Starting at the endpoint, right-click the Components folder of the OrderProcessing endpoint, choose "Add component...".
+1. Starting at the endpoint, right click the Components folder of the OrderProcessing endpoint, choose "Add component...".
 2. Tick the box beside the Sales.SubmitOrderProcessor component, and click OK.
 3. Build the solution and see what happens.
 4. Double click the components (under the services folder, not the endpoints folder), to open their code.
 There is not much to see in the SubmitOrderSender but you'll notice that it is a partial class: